Returning Families

 Description:

 In this course, students are introduced to the states, their capitals, and a few fun facts about each state.
 Students will learn to use an atlas and do much of the research themselves.
-In each region, they’ll study one state a little more thoroughly and create a fun project about it.
-We’ll emphasize the memorization of state shapes, locations and their capitals with repetition and fun games.
+In each region, they’ll study one state a little more thoroughly.
+We’ll emphasize the memorization of state shapes, locations and their capitals with repetition, songs, and fun games.
 Throughout the year, students will create a personal geography binder of the 50 states documenting our “journey” through 2 states each week as they develop research and map skills in the process.
-I would expect to spend about 60 minutes a week on the homework.
-Advanced 2nd graders might be ready for this course, students need to be able to read city and state names for doing their research.
+Each student should expect to spend about 60 minutes a week on the homework.

 Required Materials: